Sallyzhu/sentiment-analysis-twitter/README.md

 print(len(df2), 'tweets found.')
 print('Output saved as output-',timestr,'.csv')
 ```
-Output dataframe (df2) is defined importing desired columns from tweets dataframe (df).
-Sentiment scores columns are generated applying respective functions to the tweet.
-Final dataframe is output into a .csv file.
+Final dataframe is output into a .csv file for further analysis.

 ### Limitations
 1. Twitter public APIs restrict getting of tweets up to a maximum of 7 days.
 2. More than 90% of tweets have geocodes disabled, so mining location-specific tweets may yield less meaningful results.

-### Improvements
-1. Introducing regex to clean tweet text by removing special characters.
+3. Experimented using regex to clean up tweets.
+Before-after impact was minimal (~5% of original sentiment results affected).